coyotey/NauticalChartsViewerSample-ForWpf/README.md

-# Nautical Charts Viewer for Wpf
+# Nautical Charts Viewer Sample for Wpf

 ### Description
 Today’s project is a tool of ENC Viewer for displaying unencrypted Electronic Navigational Charts (ENCs) available in the S-57 exchange format (*.000).